-Numbers and variables are not handled by the dispatch table because the dispatch operation requires expressions in the form of (operator operands), that is to say a list or pair.
+Numbers and variables are not handled by the dispatch table, because the dispatch operation requires expressions in the form of (operator operands) — which is to say a list or pair.
 Changing this would require changing the expression format, so that every number or variable would require a ‘type’ tag, and make the expressions overly complex.
-This demonstrates that although the data-directed method does allows for greater flexibility, the interface must still remain consistent, and this does impose some restrictions on what can be used in the table.
+This demonstrates that although the data-directed method does allow for a lot of flexibility, the interface must still remain consistent, and this does impose some restrictions on what can be used in the table.

 For part b, I made a slight change to the accessors for the math operators.
-Rather than operating on an expression, they operate on a list of operands (which is what the dispatch table uses).
+Rather than operating on an expression, they operate on a list of operands (again, since that is what the dispatch table uses).
 As with the original operators, these are restricted to two arguments only.
-It is conceivable that an existing system might impose the restriction that the accessors cannot be changed and they’d have to remain how they were.
+It is conceivable that an existing system might impose the restriction that the accessors cannot be changed at all, and they’d have to remain how they were but still use the table.
 I leave how to accommodate this as an extended exercise.

 In part c, I extended the system using exponentiation according to the power rule (assuming integer exponents).
 The resulting derivative procedure looks like this: